U.S. Pizzerias Assist Families during SNAP Benefits Delay

 Harper, Kansas

 Restaurant owner Coleman Teel is now on his eighth day of offering pizza to the hungry.
-The program first was targeted at families who rely on SNAP benefits to eat, but incredible community response has allowed D’Mario’s to expand who it is serving.
+The program first targeted families who rely on SNAP benefits to eat, but incredible community response has allowed D’Mario’s to expand who it is serving.

 “It is really because of the support of this community.
 We just keep getting donations,” he says of the storefront.
 “I don’t even have words for it anymore.
 I have run out of ways to say thank you.”